Skip to main content

 9. The Fake

-Bollywood’s doctors do not always follow medical guidelines.
+Bollywood's doctors do not always follow medical guidelines.
 From the rebels and romantics to the heroes and healers, these on-screen doctors capture the dramatic, idealistic, and sometimes outrageous spirit of Indian cinema.
-Though real-life doctors don’t typically have time for dance numbers or high-stakes love triangles, they bring the same dedication and resilience to their work as Bollywood’s most loved doctors.
+Although doctors don't typically have time for dance numbers or high-stakes love triangles, they bring the same dedication and resilience to Bollywood's most beloved doctors.
+The next time you're in the waiting room of a hospital, take a moment to imagine: What if your doctor were a little more like Kabir Singh or Munna Bhai?
+It might make your visit memorable, although it's not necessarily advisable.

 Comments